 The play was so deeply moving that even chaperones for the attending students admitted to leaving the theater in tears.
 Sulsenti, Holzman, and their HSN theater colleagues are now seeking to continue this powerful message for a wider audience in Ocean County and throughout the state.

 The troupe has performances of Good Kids booked at Union City Performing Arts Center (7 p.m.
 3/30; 2, 4, and 7 p.m.
 3/31).
 Following that, students will perform the show on their home turf-- the High School North theater 7 p.m.
 April 12, in honor of Sexual Assault Awareness Month.

 In addition to supporting their goal of spreading awareness about sexual assault through performance art, the troupe will be donating a portion of show proceeds to the Saint Francis Community Center in Long Beach Township, NJ, which provides programs for victims of sexual abuse and assault.

-All who are interested in supporting the troupe’s mission are encouraged to visit their GoFundMe page and donate, and/or attend one of their local or statewide performances.
+All who are interested in supporting the troupe’s mission are encouraged to attend one of their local or statewide performances.

-Toms River Regional Schools is proud to have students driving an important discussion in such a creative way, and we wish them luck in meeting their goal!
+Toms River Regional Schools is proud to have students driving an important discussion in such a creative way, and we wish them luck!